📢 Announcements 📢

 Simultaneous translation (also known as real-time or streaming translation) is the task of generating translations incrementally given partial input only.
 Simultaneous systems are typically evaluated with respect to quality and latency.

-There will be one main track and one sub-track:
+This year, there is one main track and one sub-track:

 • Speech-to-Text: simultaneously translating speech in source language into text in target language.